 Rainbows are so magical!
 Preschoolers LOVE rainbows and there are so many fun possibilities for learning.
 We have so many great rainbow resources for your preschoolers… rainbow games, science activities, fine motor practice, sensory play, discovery bottles, process art activities, sight words, crafts, and much more!
 Here’s a great rainbow story, How the Crayons Saved the Rainbow, that teaches the importance of teamwork and perseverance.

 If you need even more rainbow lesson plan ideas, you are in luck because Preschool Teacher 101 has them in their store.

 Preschoolers definitely notice when the season/weather starts to change.
 It’s a great idea to begin with your current season and then lead into the other seasons.
 This is a great theme for comparing and contrasting the seasons, the weather, temperatures, and more!
-For activities about each season, check out our winter, spring, summer, and fall activities.
+For some supplemental activities, you can consider adding a book or a hands-on craft or art project from each season, winter, spring, summer, and fall.
 Watch and be amazed as a tree goes through the four seasons with this book, Watching the Seasons.

 Seashells come in all shapes, sizes, and colors.
 The summer months are perfect for teaching preschoolers about where shells come from, what creatures live inside, and the names of some common shells.
 The story Seashells by the Seashore is perfect for introducing young children to the animals that make and live inside each shell.

 Grab more ideas in this shell lesson plan from our friends at Preschool Teacher 101.